EcoRaMa/EcoRaMa.github.io/_pages/about.md

 <hr>

 ## Study system
 In this project, we use a wind-pollinated dioecious (and thus fully outcrossing) annual plant, Mercurialis annua, as a model system.
-M. annua has a range across Europe and the Middle East (the shaded area in Fig. 2), resulting from northern- and westward range expansion out of an eastern Mediterranean refugium after the Pleistocene glaciation ended.
+M. annua has a range across Europe and the Middle East (the shaded area), resulting from northern- and westward range expansion out of an eastern Mediterranean refugium after the Pleistocene glaciation ended.
 It has recently proved ideal for experimental evolution under semi-natural conditions.
 We have sampled seeds from its range edge (orange), core (green), and refugium (blue).

 <img src="assets/img/study.system.png" alt="Study system" width="50%" height="50%">